-If a student wishes to enroll in a correspondence course or a distance learning course that is not provided in the district, the student must receive permission from the principal and school counselor prior to enrolling in the course.
-If the student does not receive prior approval.
+If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TXVSN), as described below, to earn credit in a course or subject, the student must receive permission from the principal prior to enrolling in the course or subject.
+If the student does not receive prior approval, the district may not recognize and apply the course or subject toward graduation requirements or subject mastery.